Video-Nomad/gs-curvetools-docs/docs/source/uv-editor.rst

 This list holds the information on the selected UVs - their names and visibility.

-Selected UVs in this list will be visible and editable in the UV Editor viewport
+Selected UVs in this list will be visible and editable in the UV Editor viewport.

-Deselected UVs will be hidden from viewport.
+Deselected UVs will be hidden from the viewport.

 **Isolate Select** will show only selected UVs in the Editor Viewport and hide everything else.